Michael-KaHNg/5_Sec_Alignment/README.md

 ![Fig_2](https://github.com/user-attachments/assets/c94090c5-7026-43c2-9bd4-4766f717d705)

 ##################################################################################################
-# The 5s pulse duration should be very close to 5s (Top) and within the red lines (bottom)
+# The 5s pulse duration should be very close to 5s (Top)
+# and within the red lines (bottom)

+If there are points outside the two red lines (> 10s or < 2.5s ), the pulses are not detecting correctly.
+You will need to check the 5s pulse graph to adjust the threshold for 5 second pluse detections.

 ![Fig_3](https://github.com/user-attachments/assets/89543b06-55d4-4bbc-86fc-0aef0fe8c96e)

 ![Fig_5](https://github.com/user-attachments/assets/a4c0e486-538f-429d-942b-c880c0a5ffba)